I've been researching and writing about consumer electronics for over 13 years.

 Best Buy will give you a gift card for the value of your old phone.
-This is great if you are wanting to upgrade.
+This is great if you want to upgrade.
 Amazon offers a similar program.
 Of course, there is always eBay as well.

-Another popular option for getting money for an old phone is from gazelle.com.
+Another popular option for getting money for an old phone is from Gazelle.
 You can search for your specific phone model, find the value of it, and get cash.

 Option #4: Trade